Level I pediatric trauma care center

-Our UnitedHealthcare® Pediatric Emergency Department and Level I Trauma Center in Minneapolis is Minnesota’s only Level I pediatric trauma center in a hospital dedicated solely to kids.
+Our UnitedHealthcare® Pediatric Emergency Department and Level I Pediatric Trauma Care Center in Minneapolis is Minnesota’s only Level I pediatric trauma care center in a hospital dedicated solely to kids.

-What is a Level I pediatric trauma center?
+What is a Level I pediatric trauma care center?

 What is a trauma injury?